Academic Excellence

 College Credit by Dual Enrollment

-College credit is available for dual enrollment in Pre-Calculus, Calculus, English, Physical Education and U.S. History at LSU.
+College credit is available for dual enrollment in Pre-Calculus, Calculus, English and U.S. History at LSU.
 To participate, students must meet the requirements in the Course Catalog.
 The cost is determined by the university and is in addition to SJA tuition.
-Students enrolled in PE and English must enroll with and pay tuition to LSU.
+Students enrolled in English must enroll with and pay tuition to LSU.
 For other courses, students are not required to be enrolled at LSU.
-Grades earned in these classes will be reflected on the student's college transcript.
+Grades earned in these classes will be reflected on the student's college transcript. *LSU is on a 10-point grading scale while SJA is on a seven-point grading scale; therefore, grades will be adjusted accordingly.*

 Course Requirements and Offerings